Skip to main content

 If your vehicle is equipped with a tire pressure monitoring system (TPMS), there’s a good chance you’ll see this light at some point.
 Typically, this light is telling you one of two things: Either you’ve got one or more tires that are underinflated, or you’ve got a TPMS sensor that needs to be replaced.

 To determine the culprit, you’ll want to use a tire pressure gauge to check the pressure of each of your tires.
-If you find a tire that needs a little air, pumping it back up to the factory recommended pressure is all you need to get this one off the dash.
+If you find a tire that needs a little air, pumping it back up to the factory-recommended pressure is all you need to get this one off the dash.
 If you check all four tires and they’re all properly inflated, odds are the TPMS sensor itself is malfunctioning, and you’ll need to take your car to a tire shop or a mechanic to get it replaced.

 Whether the light goes out or not, it’s perfectly safe to drive with this light on so long as you know all four of your tires are properly aired up.
-Just make sure to check your tires regularly, and get your vehicle checked out whenever you get a chance.
+Just make sure to check your tires regularly and get your vehicle checked out whenever you get a chance.

 If you see the little red battery light pop up on your dash, you’ve got an issue somewhere in your electrical system that’s preventing your battery from charging properly.
-More often than not the culprit is simply an old battery that’s at the end of its useful life, but this light may also indicate a faulty alternator, drive belt, or even an issue in the wiring somewhere that’s siphoning off battery power.
+More often than not, the culprit is simply an old battery that’s at the end of its useful life, but this light may also indicate a faulty alternator, drive belt, or even an issue in the wiring somewhere that’s siphoning off battery power.
 Most auto parts stores will diagnose a battery light free of charge, so pop in and get it checked at your first opportunity.

-Brake warning lights turn on in a variety of situations including worn brake pads, faulty ABS sensors, low brake fluid levels, or the aforementioned parking brake scenario.
-Being able to stop your vehicle is pretty important, so unless you know to a certainty what the issue is and its impact on your safety, we don’t recommend driving your vehicle with this light on whatsoever.
+As you might guess, the brake system warning light means there’s something amiss with your vehicle’s braking system.
+Chances are you’ve seen this one a time or two when trying to drive away with the parking brake engaged.
+Brake warning lights turn on in a variety of situations, including worn brake pads, faulty ABS sensors, low brake fluid levels, or the aforementioned parking brake scenario.
+Being able to stop your vehicle is pretty important, so unless you know with certainty what the issue is and its impact on your safety, we don’t recommend driving your vehicle with this light on whatsoever.

 Consider the low fuel warning light a friendly reminder from your car that it can’t run on positive mental energy alone.
 This light means it’s time to start looking for a gas station ASAP.
 There’s no need to panic though: The low fuel light generally comes on when you’ve still got between 1 and 2 gallons left in the tank.
 If the light starts blinking, however, just know you’ve only got a few miles left before the car runs out completely, which is can be rough on your fuel system.